Are you bleeding and wondering if you are having a miscarriage after IVF?

 Your doctor will usually check for a heartbeat around 6-7 weeks with a vaginal ultrasound scan.

-Can bad sperm cause a miscarriage?
+Can bad sperm cause It?

 Sperm quality can play a role in determining whether or not fertilization takes place, and whether or not an embryo develops normally.